Corcovado National Park: Biodiversity

-Corcovado is home to a sizable population of the endangered Baird's tapir and a small population of the rare harpy eagle.
+Corcovado is home to the endangered Baird's tapir and a small harpy eagle population.
 The park's rivers and lagoons are home to the American crocodile and spectacled caiman, along with bull sharks.
-Corcovado is also one of the final strongholds of the jaguar within Central America, and several other felines are also present, including ocelot, margay, jaguarundi, and puma.
-All four Costa Rican monkey species can be seen within the park, including the endangered Central American squirrel monkey, white-faced capuchin, mantled howler, and Geoffroy's spider monkey.
-Other mammals present include two-toed and three-toed sloth, collared peccary, northern tamandua, and silky anteater.
+Several felines are also present, including the jaguar, ocelot, margay, jaguarundi, and puma.
+All four Costa Rican monkey species are known to live within the park, including the endangered Central American squirrel monkey, white-faced capuchin, mantled howler, and Geoffroy's spider monkey.
+Other mammals include two-toed and three-toed sloth, collared peccary, northern tamandua, and silky anteater.
 Poison dart frogs, red-eyed tree frogs, glass frogs, and several species of snake (including the venomous fer-de-lance and bushmaster) are also present within the park.

 Most animal sightings can be expected along the coast, including scarlet macaws (the largest population in the country), hermit crabs, pelicans, spider monkeys, tamandua anteaters, pumas, white faced capuchin monkeys, lineated woodpeckers and coatis.

 Other animals in the park include Central American squirrel monkeys, mantled howler monkeys, both two-toed and three-toed sloths, agoutis, giant anteaters, great curassows, black hawks, spectacled owls, hummingbirds, 220 species of butterflies, golden orb spiders, otters and raccoons.
 Four species of sea turtle (green, Pacific ridley, hawksbill, and leatherback) nest on the beaches.

-The abundance in wildlife can in part be explained by the variety of vegetation types, at least thirteen, including montane forest (which covers more than half the park) cloud forest, jolillo forest (palm swamp), prairie forest, alluvial plains forest, swamp forest, freshwater herbaceous swamp and mangrove, together holding over 500 tree species, including purple heart, poponjoche, nargusta, banak, cow tree, espave and crabwood.
-The high biodiversity can also be attributed to Costa Rica's position on a north-south corridor for flora and fauna; part of the "land bridge" and wildlife corridor that links the large continents of North America and South America.
+The abundance in wildlife can in part be explained by the variety of vegetation zones, at least thirteen, including montane forest (which covers more than half the park) cloud forest, jolillo forest (palm swamp), prairie forest, alluvial plains forest, swamp forest, freshwater herbaceous swamp and mangrove, together holding over 500 tree species, including purple heart, poponjoche, nargusta, banak, cow tree, espave and crabwood.
+The high biodiversity is also attributed to Costa Rica's position on a north-south corridor for flora and fauna; part of the "land bridge" and wildlife corridor that links the large continents of North America and South America.
 In 41,800 hectares, Corcovado houses 3% of the world's biodiversity.
-National Geographic Society defined it as the most biologically intense place in the world.

-The waters of the park are calm and rich in biodiversity.
-Cano Island Biological Reserve is one of a number of featured reserves along the coasts.
-These coasts, such as Drake Bay, are wintering and breeding grounds for humpback whales that come each winter.
-Ballena National Marine Park is specially designed for this species.
+The waters of the park are rich in biodiversity.
+The coasts are wintering and breeding grounds for humpback whales that come each winter.
 Other baleen whales also migrate through the area such as Bryde's whale.
 Dolphins such as spinner and rough-toothed, and smaller cetaceans such as false killer whales and killer whales are seasonal migrants to these areas.
-Manatees can be observed occasionally at Manzanillo Beach, Talamanca, and Limon.
+Manatees are occasionally reported at Manzanillo Beach, Talamanca, and Limon.